 4. Metropolitan and Rural: LHC will award approximately half of each Pool to the following Parishes and half to the other 56: Caddo; Calcasieu; East Baton Rouge; Jefferson; Lafayette; Orleans; Ouachita; St. Tammany.

 5. Remainder: LIHTCs not awarded due to inadequate requests among eligible applications will shift to Metropolitan or Rural within their respective Rehab or New Construction Pool.
 All remaining tax credit balance will collapse into a statewide pool or carry forward to the next competitive cycle.
+LHC will reserve the remainder of unallocated LIHTC's to be available to closed projects that experience cost increases due to conditions beyond their control.
+Stated reprocessing guidelines will apply.
+If requested funds are not available, taxpayer may be subject to recapture of existing LIHTC allocation.
+Any remaining unallocated credits will be rolled over into the next year’s QAP.